EMMATECH25/founderfit-backend/README.md

 FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE );

+Restore from Backup (with sample data)

+If you want the existing data and not just empty tables, restore the included SQL dump:

+# Example (replace values with your DB credentials):

+mysql -u root -p -h localhost founderfit_db < db/founderfit_backup.sql

+Then update .env with your database credentials.

-▶️ Running the server
+▶️ Running the Server
 Development:
 npm run dev

 Production:
 npm start

-The server runs on http://localhost:10000 (or the PORT specified in .env).
+The server runs on http://localhost:10000
+(or the PORT specified in .env).

 🔑 API Endpoints
 Auth

 POST /api/auth/register